toommyliu/vexed/README.md

-# arcana
+# vexed

 finally, an AQW botting client for macOS (including Apple Silicon).

 # compatibility

-as long as you are using some modern verison of macOS, you'll probably be able to run the client. unfortunately, it does not run native [(yet)](https://github.com/toommyliu/arcana/pull/4).
+as long as you are using some modern verison of macOS, you'll probably be able to run the client. unfortunately, it does not run native [(yet)](https://github.com/toommyliu/vexed/pull/4).

 # scripting